tech-tatsuma/FMRGBMultichannelMultimodel/README.md

 2. Calculation of spectrograms：np.abs() is used to calculate an amplitude spectrogram from the STFT results.
 This shows the amplitude of the audio signal at each frame and frequency.

-3. The frequencies with the highest amplitude (most affected by the sound) are taken from the results calculated in 2.
+3. The frequencies with the highest amplitude are taken from the results calculated in 2.

 4. The results calculated by the above methods are scaled to 0~255 and embedded in the image.